Dissecting Ponzi schemes on Ethereum: identification, analysis, and impact: Evolution over time

-From the diagram of \code{Etheramid} we see that there is perfect overlap of inflow and outflow: recall that it is a tree-based Ponzi, and that everything which goes in is immediately sent to the users's ancestors.
-There is no need to delay payments waiting for the payout to reach its quote, like in array-based schemes (for instance, see the diagram of \code{Doubler2}).
+From the diagram of \code{Etheramid} we see a perfect overlap of inflow and outflow: indeed, this is a tree-shaped scheme, so everything which goes in is immediately sent to the users' ancestors.
+There is no need to delay payments waiting for the payout to reach its quote, like in chain-shaped schemes (\eg, see the diagram of \code{Doubler2}).